 • A Steam Generator is integrated with the WTDC.
 This equipment is similar to the most common technology used across the industry to generate the steam required to produce oil from SAGD (steam assisted gravity drainage) assets.

 • Water-Oil Separation equipment allows for testing of new technologies to improve the first step in bitumen production after it is pumped above ground.

 • Eight storage tanks allow for management of incoming and outgoing fluids between the WTDC, Firebag, and external trucking.

 - Capable of testing up to five technologies simultaneously.

 Technology ideas can be submitted for consideration on a non-confidential basis through COSIA’s Environmental Technology Assessment Portal (E-TAP).
 Technologies put forward for WTDC pilot consideration must meet a defined technology readiness level (TRL).

 Using a dedicated facility for testing reduces risk and disruption of producing assets (or operations).
 It allows operators to accelerate the development and implementation of new technologies, share expertise, risks, costs.
 It also shortens the timeframe required to field test technologies and move them to commercial application.

-Suncor is leading the WTDC initiative, which includes the following members: Canadian Natural, Husky, Nexen Energy and Shell Canada.
+Suncor is leading the WTDC initiative, which includes the following members: Canadian Natural, Husky and CNOOC.